Adivi Sesh: Career

 In 2016, Sesh starred in Kshanam, the story and screenplay of which was written by him along with Ravikanth Perepu, the director of the film.
-With this film, Sesh got the attention from the audience and industry.
-After Kshanam, he rejected more than 50 scripts that offered him the lead role.
+With this film, Sesh won the attention from the audience and industry.
+After Kshanam, he rejected more than fifty scripts that offered him the lead role.
 He then appeared in a cameo role in Size Zero and the Karthi starrer Oopiri.
 Around then, he appeared in Ami Thumi, a comedy film directed by Mohanakrishna Indraganti.
 His next film, Goodachari, an action thriller released on 3 August 2018 to positive reviews and became a super hit, and closed on 6 September at the box office 33 days after release.
 The film was written by him and directed by Sashi Kiran Tikka.
 He next did a special appearance in Oh!
 Baby, starring Samantha Akkineni.
 Following this was the suspense thriller Evaru, written and directed by Venkat Ramji.
 It released on 15 August 2019 to positive reviews, and went on to become a hit running for more than 4 weeks in theatres.

 His next film Major, a biopic of Major Sandeep Unnikrishnan released on 3 June 2022, and received several accolades along with becoming a commercial hit.
 In April 2020, Sesh confirmed that he's begun scripting Goodachari 2, a sequel to his 2018 spy thriller Goodachari.
 Sesh then featured as lead in the investigative drama HIT: The Second Case.
 This film too went on to become a critical as well as box office success.
+In 2026, he starred in Dacoit: A Love Story along with Mrunal Thakur, Anurag Kashyap, Atul Kulkarni and Zayn Marie Khan.
+Directed by Shaneil Deo, it was released on 10 April 2026.